fmhy/edit/docs/beginners-guide.md

 > How can I safely scan files, and determine if detections are false positives?

+Always check to be sure any file you download is the one you actually clicked (matching size and name), and not a malicious page [disguising itself](https://cs.rin.ru/forum/viewtopic.php?f=14&t=159345) to try to trick you.

-Before installing any file, it's recommended to scan the setup / install with **[VirusTotal](https://www.virustotal.com/)**.
+Before installing any file, it's recommended to scan the setup / install with **[VirusTotal](https://www.virustotal.com/)** and run it in [Triage](https://tria.ge/) (sandbox).
 If you're having trouble determining if something is a false positive, refer to the **[Scan Guide](https://clarasguide.valeena.workers.dev/Guides/vtguide/)**, or send it to us in [Discord](https://github.com/fmhy/FMHY/wiki/FMHY-Discord) and we'll take a look for you.
 For Android Apps, it's best to analyze them in a sandbox like [Triage](https://tria.ge/).

 !!!note Most antivirus programs are unnecessary and can cause slowdowns.
 If you use trusted websites, Windows Defender should be all you need to stay safe, and you can run a [Malwarebytes](https://www.malwarebytes.com/) scan from time to time for extra protection.

 ***